 - Trick-or-treat candy may be yummy to us, but it is not made for pets!
 All forms of chocolate, but especially dark chocolate, can be dangerous, and even lethal, for dogs and cats.
 Symptoms of chocolate poisoning may include vomiting, diarrhea, rapid breathing, increased heart rate, and seizures.
 Foods that contain the artificial sweetener Xylitol can also be poisonous to dogs.
 Even small amounts of this substance can lead to a sudden drop in blood sugar and subsequent loss of coordination and seizures.

 - You should also keep Halloween decorations such as pumpkins and corn stalks out of their reach.
 Although they are considered nontoxic, such plants can induce quite the gastrointestinal upset, should they be ingested in large quantities.
 An intestinal blockage is no laughing matter!
 Speaking of pumpkins…you really shouldn’t keep lit pumpkins around pets!
 If they get too close to an open flame, they may run the risk of burning themselves or knocking it over, causing a house fire.
-If you must have some sort of flickering light, consider a flameless candle.
+If you must have some sort of flickering light, consider a flameless candle or miniature flashlights.

 - If your furry children are not perfectly reliable, you should probably keep them away from the door.
 Not only will your door be continually opened, closed and opened again, but strangers will be dressed in bizarre costumes, yelling loudly for their sweets.
 This can be a very scary situation for some of our furry friends.
 If you feel that your pet may be a bit on the nervous side, it might be a good idea to put your dog or cat in a room away from the front door.
 This will also prevent them from darting out the door as soon as it opens.